-- Monitoring and Data Collection Needs: - Phase 1 Objective: Identify existing monitoring network and survey information in the County's section of the IRL to determine data gaps and specific targets for location and type of monitoring needed.
-Prepare a monitoring plan with clear data quality objectives and implement the plan. - Phase 2 Objective: Use the available data and additional data gathered through the monitoring plan to identify necessary water quality improvement recommendations and associated projects that will provide such improvements.
-Use the collected data to track the progress and effectiveness of the County's Lagoon Plan efforts. - Hydrology and Hydrodynamics: - Phase 1 Objective: Work with the water control and special districts to identify the natural hydroperiod (flow regime) of the lagoon, water management control structures, available models, and effects of enhanced circulation. - Phase 2 Objective: Provide models to show effects of modifying the IRL and IRL watershed hydrology and hydrodynamics within Indian River County. - Muck: - Phase 1 Objective: Evaluate existing database information to identify the location, areal coverage, and nutrient flux rates for muck in Indian River County.
-Evaluate if there are important data gaps that may be filled with additional surveys. - Phase 2 Objective: Prepare a cost/benefit assessment and prioritization schedule for the dredging and/or capping of muck deposits to evaluate the need and efficiency of future muck mitigation projects. - Biodiversity: - Phase 1 Objective: Identify current and historical populations and population trends for native and non-native species, including fisheries, through land use mapping.
+- Monitoring and Data Collection Needs: - Phase 1 Objective: Identify existing monitoring network and survey information in the County's section of the IRL to determine data gaps and specific targets for location and type of monitoring needed. - Phase 2 Objective: Use the available data to prepare a monitoring plan with clear data quality objectives and implement the plan.
+Identify necessary water quality improvement recommendations and associated projects that will provide such improvements.
+Use the collected data to track the progress and effectiveness of the County's Lagoon Plan efforts. - Hydrology and Hydrodynamics: - Phase 1 Objective: Work with the water control and special districts to identify the natural hydroperiod (flow regime) of the lagoon, water management control structures, available models, and effects of enhanced circulation. - Phase 2 Objective: Provide models to show effects of modifying the IRL and IRL watershed hydrology and hydrodynamics within Indian River County.

+Muck:

+- Phase 1 Objective: Evaluate existing database information to identify the location, aerial coverage, and nutrient flux rates for muck in Indian River County.
+Evaluate if there are important data gaps that may be filled with additional surveys. - Phase 2 Objective: Prepare a cost/benefit assessment and prioritization schedule for the dredging and/or capping of muck deposits to evaluate the need and efficiency of future muck mitigation projects.

+Biodiversity:

+- Phase 1 Objective: Identify current and historical populations and population trends for native and non-native species, including fisheries, through land use mapping.
 Assess trends in the natural community structure and coverage. - Phase 2 Objective: Prepare and implement a plan for habitat management strategies to create and Revitalize habitat, and evaluate success through population, coverage, and emergence of native species.

+· Benthic Organisms:

-- Benthic Organisms: - Phase 1 Objective: Identify current and historical locations and coverage of benthic organisms including seagrass, clams, and oysters. - Phase 2 Objective: Determine the area necessary for Revitalization of the lagoon and implement Revitalization efforts. - Seagrass: Evaluate the water and sediment quality required to achieve goals.
-Determine the square foot of coverage to be planted or obtained through natural recruitment once sediment and water quality conditions are met. - Clams and Oysters: Determine the square foot of coverage of created filter feeder bars and reefs, including County oyster reef projects, and production required from commercial aquaculture. - Stormwater: - Phase 1 Objective: Evaluate each drainage basin to identify loads and sources and prioritize those basins. - Phase 2 Objective: Prepare and implement a plan to Reduce loading based on locations of high source load and/or prior to discharge into the IRL. - Septic Systems: - Phase 1 Objective: Identify priority areas/neighborhoods and evaluate the potential for septic system removal or upgrade in the highest priority areas using the ArcGIS-Based Nitrate Load Estimation Toolkit (ArcNLET). - Phase 2 Objective: Prepare and implement a plan for prioritized septic system removal or upgrades.
-Use ArcNLET data to obtain grant funds and TMDL/BMAP credits. - HABs: - Phase 1 Objective: Collaborate with other agencies to identify conditions for nutrient and carbon cycling to evaluate causes and effects of HABs in the IRL and other estuarine environments. - Phase 2 Objective: Implement management strategies to monitor IRL conditions to Research, predict, Respond, and protect against future HABs. - Sea Level Rise: - Phase 1 Objective: Evaluate existing data for sea level rise and evaluate effects on the built environment, including stormwater systems. - Phase 2 Objective: Improve hazard preparedness plans, provide insights on resilient and sustainable development, and Reduce Community Rating System rating in Indian River County and municipalities.
+- Phase 1 Objective: Identify current and historical locations and coverage of benthic organisms including seagrass, clams, and oysters. - Phase 2 Objective: Determine the area necessary for Revitalization of the lagoon and implement Revitalization efforts. - Seagrass: Evaluate the water and sediment quality required to achieve goals.
+Determine the square foot of coverage to be planted or obtained through natural recruitment once sediment and water quality conditions are met. - Clams and Oysters: Determine the square foot of coverage of created filter feeder bars and reefs, including County oyster reef projects, and production required from commercial aquaculture.

+Stormwater:

+- Phase 1 Objective: Evaluate each drainage basin to identify loads and sources and prioritize those basins. - Phase 2 Objective: Prepare and implement a plan to Reduce loading based on locations of high source load and/or prior to discharge into the IRL.

+Septic Systems:

+- Phase 1 Objective: Identify priority areas/neighborhoods and evaluate the potential for septic system removal or upgrade in the highest priority areas using the County Septic to Sewer conversion evaluation report and ArcGIS-Based Nitrate Load Estimation Toolkit (ArcNLET). - Phase 2 Objective: Prepare and implement a plan for prioritized septic system removal or upgrades.
+Use various sources of data to obtain grant funds and TMDL/BMAP credits.

+HABs:

+- Phase 1 Objective: Collaborate with other agencies to identify conditions for nutrient and carbon cycling to evaluate causes and effects of HABs in the IRL and other estuarine environments. - Phase 2 Objective: Implement management strategies to monitor IRL conditions to Research, Respond, and protect against future HABs.

+Sea Level Rise:

+- Phase 1 Objective: Evaluate existing data for sea level rise and evaluate effects on the built environment, including stormwater systems. - Phase 2 Objective: Improve hazard preparedness plans, provide insights on resilient and sustainable development, and Reduce (improve) National Flood Insurance Program (NFIP) Community Rating System rating in Indian River County and municipalities.